moskomule/moskomule/README.md

 ### News

 * I will visit Nicolaus Copernicus University Poland @ Torun🇵🇱 from Sep 25th to 30th and then attend ICCV @ Paris🇫🇷.
+* I will visit Okinawa Institute of Science and Technology🇯🇵 from Aug 29th to Sep 1st.
 * Our paper "[An Empirical Investigation of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration](https://arxiv.org/abs/2307.08187)" is accepted at ICCV 2023 Workshop on Uncertainty Quantification for Computer Vision.
 * Our paper "[Will Large-scale Generative Models Corrupt Future Datasets?](https://arxiv.org/abs/2211.08095)" is accepted at ICCV 2023.
 * Our paper "Towards AI-driven radiology education: A self-supervised segmentation-based framework for high-precision medical image editing" is accepted at MICCAI 2023.